lkldev/tp/docs/UserGuide.md

 ### Editing Entities
 {:.no_toc}

-_Coming in V2.0, editing entities will allow you to modify assessments, class groups, modules and students._
+_Coming in V2.0, editing entities will allow you to modify assessments, class groups, modules and students that were previously created._

 ### Importing/Exporting CSV Files
 {:.no_toc}